-- Include product recommendations in your email marketing or, alternatively, send them valuable information about the products that they have already purchased.
+- Include product recommendations in your email marketing or, alternatively, send your customers valuable information about the products that they’ve already purchased

 2. Environmental Sustainability Will Play a Bigger Factor

-So, if your eCommerce business wants to thrive it will need to be willing to adopt more sustainable practices.
-Values like honesty and transparency will become more important to consumers.
+So, if your eCommerce business wants to thrive it will need to be willing to adopt more sustainable practices like Zara, H&M, and Adidas.
+Both Zara and H&M pledged that they’ll use 100% sustainable fabrics before 2030, while Adidas plans on phasing out virgin polyester in the next year.
 From paperless offices to plastic-free packaging, even the smallest change can make a difference in how your target audience perceives your brand.

 Here are a few other not-so-obvious ways that you can reduce your carbon footprint:

-- Pay attention to the navigation of your site to ensure that visitors do not need to spend more time than necessary on their devices.
+- Pay attention to the navigation of your site to ensure that visitors don’t need to spend more time than necessary on their devices